COSIMA/cosima-recipes/docs/recipes/index.rst

 Recipes
 =======

-The recipes are split into Appetisers_ (i.e., easier/simpler recipes -- a good place
+The recipes are split into :doc:`appetisers` (i.e., easier/simpler recipes -- a good place
-to start after you've been through the tutorials_), Mains_ (i.e. elaborate/advanced recipes)
+to start after you've been through the :doc:`../tutorials`), :doc:`mains` (i.e. elaborate/advanced recipes)
-and `Local Dishes`_ (i.e. recipes for regional configurations).
+and :doc:`local-dishes` (i.e. recipes for regional configurations).

-.. _tutorials: ../tutorials
-.. _Appetisers: appetisers
-.. _Mains: mains
-.. _Local Dishes: local-dishes

 .. toctree::
    :maxdepth: 1